-So it’s settled.
+So that’s it.
 We’re moving.
 Whether it is at the end of August (two months!) or at the end of October (four months) isn’t decided yet.
 But we’re not going to be here for too much longer.
 We’re not going to pack or anything like that until we sign a new lease somewhere else.
 But for now: we (w)horde boxes.
 I’ll be glad when this is over.
 I’m not a fan of the process of moving, but I do like the results.
 And now, we wait and see when it’ll happen.

 * * * * *

-Last night, Master and me were laying in bed, snuggled up in each other’s arms.
+Last night, Master Pravus and me were laying in bed, snuggled up in each other’s arms.
 I guess I was a bit panicky.

 Me: “But, what about my new dentist?
 He doesn’t do weekend hours, and I just found one I trust!”